Home Battery Dispatch under a Tiered Peak Power Tariff: Forecasting

+Being piecewise linear, it is less sensitive to outliers than squared error.
+Choosing $\eta < 0.5$ biases forecasts toward overestimation, while $\eta > 0.5$ biases toward underestimation.
+We find the coefficients by minimizing

-where $\lambda > 0$ is the regularization parameter, and $\nu_k>0$ are parameters set to the square of the harmonics (\eg, 1, 4, 9, 16 for the 1st, 2nd, 3rd, and 4th harmonics, respectively) across all variation types, including daily, weekly, and annual.
-This choice implies a higher penalty for higher harmonics, thereby dampening their influence in the model.
-This is a convex problem and readily solved.
-Good values for $\eta$ and $\lambda$ can be chosen via out-of-sample or cross-validation \cite[\S7.10]{hastie2001elements}, \cite[\S13.2]{boyd2018introduction}.
+where $\lambda > 0$ is the regularization parameter and $\nu_k = k^2$ penalizes higher harmonics more heavily.
+The $\ell_2$ penalty shrinks coefficients without zeroing them out, since all harmonics contribute to a smooth baseline.
+The problem is convex and readily solved; good values for $\eta$ and $\lambda$ can be chosen by cross-validation \cite[\S7.10]{hastie2001elements}, \cite[\S13.2]{boyd2018introduction}.

-\paragraph{Auto-regressive residual forecast.} Once we have the baseline forecast, we substract it from our historical data to obtain the sequence of historical residuals, $r_t = x_t-b_t$, $t=1, \ldots, T$.
-We fit an auto-regressive (AR) model to predict the residual $r_t$ over the next $L$ time periods, given the previous $M$.
-The residual AR model has the form
+\paragraph{Residual component.} The residuals are $r_t = x_t - b_t$, $t = 1, \ldots, T$.
+We fit an autoregressive (AR) model to predict the next $L$ residuals from the previous $M$,